 ● Inhabitants: 4,800

-● How to get there by public transports: direct bus from Turin.
-As an alternative, after having reached Châtillon by bus or by train, take the bus to Saint-Vincent.
+● How to get there by public transports: direct bus from Turin and Milan to Châtillon (upon reservation), then take the shuttle bus to Saint-Vincent.